 GSWC funds the majority of its operating expenses, payments on its debt, and dividends on its outstanding Common Shares and a portion of its construction expenditures through internal sources.
 Internal sources of cash flow are provided primarily by retention of a portion of earnings from operating activities.
-Internal cash generation is influenced by factors such as weather patterns, conservation efforts, environmental regulation, litigation, changes in supply costs and regulatory decisions affecting GSWC's ability to recover these supply costs, timing of rate relief, increases in maintenance expenses and capital expenditures, surcharges authorized by the CPUC to enable GSWC to recover expenses previously incurred from customers and CPUC requirements to refund amounts previously charged to customers.
+Internal cash generation is influenced by factors such as weather patterns, conservation efforts, environmental regulation, litigation, deferred taxes, changes in supply costs and regulatory decisions affecting GSWC's ability to recover these supply costs, timing of rate relief, increases in maintenance expenses and capital expenditures, surcharges authorized by the CPUC to enable GSWC to recover expenses previously incurred from customers and CPUC requirements to refund amounts previously charged to customers.
+As previously discussed, GSWC has been authorized by the CPUC to track incremental drought costs incurred in a memorandum account for possible future recovery.

 GSWC may, at times, utilize external sources, including equity investments and short-term borrowings from AWR, and long-term debt to help fund a portion of its construction expenditures.
 In addition, GSWC receives advances and contributions from customers, home builders and real estate developers to fund construction necessary to extend service to new areas.
 Advances for construction are generally refundable at a rate of 2.5% in equal annual installments over 40 years.
 Amounts which are no longer refundable are reclassified to contributions in aid of construction.
 Utility plant funded by advances and contributions is excluded from rate base.
-Generally, GSWC amortizes contributions in aid of construction at the same composite rate of depreciation for the related property.
+Generally, GSWC amortizes contributions in aid of construction at the same composite rate of depreciation as used for the related property.